mobro-git/BTR/README.md

 ## Step 2.
 Run the pipeline

-The `_targets.R` file details the entire pipeline, including the steps to loading and processing EMF37 data, calculating transformed data, creating summary statistics, and producing graphics.
+The `_targets.R` file details the entire pipeline, including the steps to loading and processing historical and projected data, calculating transformed data, creating summary statistics, and producing graphics.
 The main benefit of using a targets pipeline is that it tracks changes and dependencies so that we don't need to re-run everything every time we change something.
 Once the pipeline is run once, only the target objects and their relevant dependencies that have changes will be re-run.

 ### 1) Targets File Structure